Horticulture

 person holding plant in soil

-The Environmental Horticulture Associates Degree from Bakersfield College is a two-year program designed to provide students with the knowledge and skills needed to enter the field of horticulture.
-The program includes courses on plant propagation, plant nutrition, landscape design, pest management, and irrigation systems, as well as general education courses in areas such as mathematics and communication.
+These programs include courses on plant propagation, plant nutrition, landscape design, pest management, and irrigation systems, as well as general education courses in areas such as mathematics and communication.
 Students will have the opportunity to gain hands-on experience through laboratory activities.
-Graduates of the program will be prepared to pursue careers as horticulturists, landscape designers, greenhouse managers, or nursery operators, among other options.
+Graduates of the degree programs will be prepared to pursue careers as horticulturists, landscape designers, greenhouse managers, or nursery operators, among other options.

-Key traits and skills that would make you a good fit for studying environmental horticulture:
+Key traits and skills that would make you a good fit for studying environmental and ornamental horticulture:

 • Passion for plants